-We have audited the accompanying financial statements of the Forestry Service Providers Compensation Fund, which comprise the statement of financial position as at December 31, 2014, and the statements of changes in net assets, operations and cash flows for the year then ended, and a summary of significant accounting policies and other explanatory information.
+We have audited the accompanying financial statements of Forestry Service Providers Compensation Fund, which comprise the statement of financial position as at December 31, 2015, and the statements of operations, changes in net assets and cash flows for the year then ended, and a summary of significant accounting policies and other explanatory information.

-Authority's Responsibility for the Financial Statements
+Management's Responsibility for the Financial Statements

-The Authority is responsible for the preparation of these financial statements in accordance with accounting standards for not-for-profit organizations, and for such internal control as the Authority determines is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.
+Management is responsible for the preparation and fair presentation of these financial statements in accordance with Canadian Accounting Standards for Not-for-Profit Organizations, and for such internal control as management determines is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.